paperclip-ui/legacy-paperclip/README.md

 Notes:

 - need to express that it's lightweight
+- no compiler

 -->

-# Build UIs in real-time ⚡️
+Paperclip is a template language for creating UIs in a flash. ⚡️

 <!-- No more juggling between the coding & debugging in the browser.
 Paperclip provides tooling that allows  -->

-Paperclip is a platform-agnostic language for creating user interfaces, directly within VS Code.

 <!-- Tooling is provided that brings a real-time preview of your application directly into your code editor. -->